a5221985/tutorials/Python/python_3_theory.md

 ### Python Scopes and Namespaces ###
 1. Scope rules:
 	1. namespace: mapping from names to objects
-		1. Most namesspaces are implemented as python dictionaries
+		1. Most namespaces are implemented as python dictionaries
 		2. Examples: built-in names containing functions (`abs()`)
 			1. built-in exception names
 			2. global names in a module